slushman/slushman-astro/src/pages/post/simplemap-shortcode-reference.md

 category: ["Code Samples"]
 heroAccount: 'dead____artist'
 heroPhotographer: 'Capturing the human heart.'
-description: "Here's the unofficial SimpleMap shortcode reference."
+description: "The WordPress plugin SimpleMap doesn't have great documentation.
+This post stands as the unofficial shortcode documentation."
 slug: simplemap-shortcode-reference
 ---